 It's 3am.
 You're sleeping off the beers and hostel party.
 Suddenly you're woken by terrifying screams, panic, flames.
 Would you know what to do in a fire?

 Staying in hostels is one of the best things about backpacking.
 You’ll meet loads of new people and share experiences that you’d never get to try if you were travelling alone.
-However, we understand that your first time in a hostel can be quite a daunting experience, so we’ve put together this guide to help allay those fears, so you can get on with having fun.
+This is a guide.